Reverse Hundreds of Symptoms With This One Trick

 What happens if you don’t fix your deficiency?

-Here’s a small list of the diseases and conditions that could very well beset themselves upon you ( I don’t think I’ve ever said beset before).
+Here’s a small list of conditions that could very well beset themselves upon you ( I don’t think I’ve ever said beset before).

 - Muscular weakness